 Kirk enjoys the beach, a wide variety of outdoor activities, and any activities he can do with his partner.

-René Monteagudo is the Associate Director/Clinical Director at the Counseling Center and is a licensed psychologist.
+René Monteagudo is the Associate Director/Clinical Director of the Counseling and Psychological Services and is a licensed psychologist.
 Originally from Miami, René received his Bachelor, Master and Specialist degrees from the University of Florida and his Doctoral degree in Counseling Psychology from Indiana University.
 He completed his doctoral internship at the Penn State Counseling Center.
 René specializes in student development, training, supervision, group therapy, LGBT and Latino/a populations.
 He works from an integrative model that incorporates a diversity sensitive approach.
 When not at the Counseling Center, you can find René enjoying time with his family and friends.

 Dr. Seiman earned her B.A. from the University of Pennsylvania and went on to a doctoral degree in Clinical Psychology from Long Island University, the Brooklyn Center.
 Her internship was at Manhattan Psychiatric Center where she specialized in treatment of the severely mentally ill.
 Dr. Seiman continued on as a staff therapist after completion of the training year.
 Dr. Seiman completed a two year post-doctoral Fellowship at the Albert Ellis Institute in New York City.
 Post-fellowship she continued at the Institute as a staff therapist, trainer, and workshop leader.
 She began to work primarily with college students when she joined the Personal Counseling Center at Brooklyn College.
 Dr. Seiman is currently a staff psychologist at FAU and is our Assistant Director and Director of Training.
 She works from a Rational Emotive Behavioral Therapy/Cognitive- Behavioral Therapy orientation and believes in the power of change.
 She uses positive psychology and works with a strengths based approach.
 Dr. Seiman enjoys helping clients with depression, anxiety, transition, relationship, and grief issues.